Biden to nominate defense secretary, introduce health team to fight coronavirus | Politics

 President-elect Joe Biden will nominate retired Army General Lloyd Austin to be his defense secretary as soon as Tuesday, a person familiar with the decision said, and will publicly introduce the health team to lead his administration's response to the coronavirus pandemic.
 Austin, 67, a former head of U.S. Central Command who oversaw forces in the Middle East under President Barack Obama, will be the first Black American secretary of defense if the U.S. Senate confirms him.

-He was a surprise pick over Michele Flournoy, a former top Defense Department official who was considered the leading contender and would have been the first woman defense secretary.
 Biden, a Democrat, takes office on Jan.
 20 after defeating Republican President Donald Trump in the Nov.
 3 election.
-Trump has made unsubstantiated claims of voter fraud and is running out of options in his unprecedented attempts to overturn the vote in several states.
+Trump, who has made unsubstantiated claims of voter fraud, is getting help from Texas to try and overturn the results in a lawsuit at the U.S. Supreme Court.

+The lawsuit filed by Republican-governed Texas on Tuesday accused state election officials in Georgia, Michigan, Pennsylvania and Wisconsin of failing to protect mail-in voting from fraud amid a surge of mailed ballots during the pandemic.
+State officials have said they have found no evidence of such fraud that would change the results.
+Tuesday is a deadline https://www.reuters.com/article/idUSKBN28I1DN set by U.S. law for election disputes to be resolved and states to certify results.
+Texas is asking the Supreme Court to delay the Dec.
+14 meetings of Electoral College members to formally select the presidential nominee who won the popular vote in their home states.

 He has already named many of his national security and economic leaders, and his health team will guide the response to the pandemic that has killed more than 283,000 Americans and led to millions losing jobs.
 Effective vaccines would help the Biden administration turn its focus to healing the ailing U.S. economy.
 There was more positive news on Tuesday in the form of U.S. Food and Drug Administration documents showing that the regulator did not raise any new issues about Pfizer Inc's vaccine safety or efficacy.